snotskie/ttrpg/md/index.md

 ### Contests

-A non-violent Contest is when a character performs an action against another character’s will using any Stat besides Hurt.
+A non-violent Contest is when a character performs an action against another character's will using any Stat besides Hurt.

 To perform a non-violent Contest: